Bylaw amendment, repeal and conversion requirements

 If a municipality wanted to amend a loan authorization bylaw it would need to obtain approval from the Inspector of Municipalities and approval of the electors before it could adopt the amendment bylaw.
 The municipality would also need to obtain consent from the regional district board for the change if the regional district already consented to undertake the financing through a security issuing bylaw.

-Under the Community Charter the minister of Municipal Affairs and Housing has the authority to exempt an amendment or repeal bylaw from approval of the electors or assent of the electors and set any terms and conditions considered appropriate.
+Under the Community Charter, the minister responsible for local government has the authority to exempt an amendment or repeal bylaw from approval of the electors or assent of the electors and set any terms and conditions considered appropriate.
 The minister generally only uses this authority in situations where there is a provincial interest.
 This authority does not apply to regional district service establishing and loan authorization bylaw amendments and repeals.

 Regional district boards may repeal or amend service establishing bylaws and loan authorization bylaws in one of three ways: